Trump asks Pennsylvania House speaker for help overturning election results, personally intervening in a third state

 “My concerns are that we don’t know if this was a fair and free election and that we don’t know if fraud was committed,” he said.

-Perry joins Rep Mo Brooks (R-Ala.), who last week announced plans to challenge the Electoral College vote.
+Perry joins Rep. Mo Brooks (R-Ala.), who last week announced plans to challenge the electoral college vote.

-Rep. Jim Jordan (R-Ohio), an outspoken Trump ally, said Monday that he was “totally for that,” adding that millions of Americans who voted for Trump “ think the election was stolen.”
+Rep. Jim Jordan (R-Ohio), an outspoken ally of the president, said Monday that he was “totally for that,” adding that millions of Americans who voted for Trump “think the election was stolen.”

 Straub, the spokesman for Cutler, said the letter to the congressional delegation had been in the works before the calls he received from Trump.
 He said Trump wanted to know what the state legislature could do to overturn the result, and Cutler spent both calls explaining that the legislature has no power to intervene.